GridGain-Demos/gridgain-technology-primer/docs/Affinity.md

     Once you run the query, you'll see that the `artist` column is blank for some records.
 That's because `Track` and `Artist` tables are not colocated and the nodes don't have all data available locally during the join phase.
    <img width="1476" alt="image" src="https://github.com/user-attachments/assets/1da233e1-bef6-45a6-aa46-0d6980d79bde" />

 2. Allow the non-colocated joins by enabling the `Allow non-colocated joins` checkbox on the GridGain Nebula screen.
 Run the query again to see a complete and correct result.
    <img width="1086" alt="image" src="https://github.com/user-attachments/assets/8d6bb24c-51db-4955-a91e-728483b13e04" />

+> [!tip]
+> The same query is saved in sql file, which you can run from SQLLine as: `!run sql/top_20_longest_tracks_with_artists.sql` and see the result on SQLLine.
+You can observe the empty values against `ARTIST` column, same as you observed on UI after the first step.

 > [!note]
 > When data is colocated, it means that related data is stored on the same node in the cluster.